wangyiqiu/hdbscan/README.md

 git submodule update
 ```

-The rest of the dependencies are only needed for the Python binding.
-The bindings are written for Python 3, and is tested on Python 3.8.5.
-In order to run the Python example `pybindings/example.py`, install the dependencies in `pybindings/requirements.txt`:
+The rest of the dependencies are needed to run our Python example (to generate the data set, and visualize the dendrogram).
+Our Python bindings are written for Python 3, and is tested on Python 3.8.5.
+Install the dependencies in `pybindings/requirements.txt` by:

 ```
 pip3 install -r pybindings/requirements.txt